ygjose/Sci_hub-javascript-bookmarklet/README.md

 ✅ Pasting DOI

 You may think this only cost you like two or three seconds.
-But remember that quantity changes lead to qualality change.
+But remember that quantity changes lead to quality changes.
 If you are a frequent user of Sci-Hub, this trick will save you a lot of time.